ssb-ngi-pointer/a2a-spec-archived/Examples.md

 ## Example 3: fusion dance

-**New app and old app want to link each other as the same "person"**
+**New app and old app want to link each other as the same "person".**

 ```mermaid
 sequenceDiagram